 Evidence suggests that mothers with increased literacy are more likely to make informed decisions regarding the health of their children.
 For example, mothers who are more literate are more likely to have their children immunized (Adekanbi et al, 2017).
 However, there is limited support and access for women in low-income communities to receive the educational resources they need to improve the health of their children.

-Once in Nigeria, we will organize health outreach exercises for mothers.
-Mothers will learn to recognize early signs of high prevalent diseases such as diarrhea, malaria and pneumonia, the need and importance of exclusive breastfeeding and the importance of prenatal care and immunization of their newborn.
+In Nigeria, we organized maternal health outreach exercises for mothers from 5 primary communities: Okitipupa, Ore, Oredo, Ugbowo and Esan.
+Mothers learned to recognize early signs of highly prevalent diseases such as diarrhea, malaria and pneumonia, the need and importance of exclusive breastfeeding and the importance of prenatal care and immunization of their newborn.

-Following education, we will evaluate our outreach by comparing the outcomes of women and their children before and after outreach.
-A cross-sectional study will take place in the communities for both time periods, collecting the following information:
+Following education, we evaluated our outreach by comparing the outcomes of women and their children before and after outreach.
+A cross-sectional study took place in the communities for both time periods, collecting the following information:

 a) Prevalence of under-five hospital admission